annapamma/vue-heatmap-tutorial/README.md

 Now go forth and heat things up!
 Try changing the title, the shapes of the data points, what-have-you by adding the options found in the [ApexCharts docs](https://apexcharts.com/docs/options/).
 Send your lovely custom heatmaps to me at anna.pamela@gmail.com, and I'll include them in a gallery.

 Come back in the near future for the next tutorial, where we will be making our heatmap interactive with ApexCharts' event handlers!

+> This was really great!
+> Overall impressions.
+> - Took about an hour and a half with some breaks for talking on stream
+> - Was really clear with the exception of the couple comments I made above
+> - Definitely feel like I have a very surface level understanding of how quick it is to set up a Vue project, it was definitely more about heatmaps than Vue.
+Which is fine just an FYI, and it was great to learn during a project.
+> One of my viewers suggested adding a step that would fix the template declaration showing while the site was loading.
+Even just an exercise for the user and a link about loading states.
+> You should get one of the VueVixen organizers to try and promote your great tutorial.